Stochastic optimization on matrices and a graphon McKean-Vlasov limit: Introduction

 where $B_{n}$ is a system of $n\times n$ symmetric matrix-valued process of coordinatewise independent Brownian motions and $L_{n}$ is the coordinatewise bounded variation local time process that constrains each coordinate process to stay in the interval $\interval{0,1}$ (see Section~\ref{sec:RBM} for details).
 One may ask what is an appropriate notion of limit of such a process as $n\rightarrow \infty$?
-Does~\eqref{eq:exampleR} exhibits propagation of chaos?
+Does~\eqref{eq:exampleR} exhibit propagation of chaos?
 Note that the function $R_n$ in~\eqref{eq:exampleR} is not covered by the classical McKean-Vlasov theory since $R_n(A)$ is not symmetric in the $n^2$ (up to symmetry) many entries of a matrix $A$.
 Therefore, $R_n$ cannot be expressed as a function of the empirical distribution of the entries of the argument matrix.
 The same is true for any arbitrary differentiable function over $n \times n$ symmetric matrices that is invariant under permuting the rows and the columns using the same permutation.
 Spectral functions, for example, satisfy such an invariance, as do functions on edge-weighted graphs (represented by their adjacency matrices) that are invariant under vertex relabeling.
-This particular class of symmetry is captured, not by empirical measures but, by \emph{graphons}.
+This particular class of symmetry is captured, not by empirical measures but by \emph{graphons}.
 In other words, such functions can be thought of as functions on the space of graphons instead of measures.

 Analogous to the classical McKean-Vlasov theory, we show in this paper that, under suitable assumptions,~\eqref{eq:exampleR} exhibits a propagation of chaos.
-Furthermore, in $n\to \infty$ limit, the coordinates of $X_n(t)$ become conditionally independent and the evolution of a randomly chosen coordinate can be described by a novel graphon valued McKean-Vlasov equation.
-The existence and uniqueness of such process is established in Proposition~\ref{prop:exists}.
+Furthermore, in $n\to \infty$ limit, the coordinates of $X_n(t)$ become conditionally independent, and the evolution of a randomly chosen coordinate can be described by a novel graphon-valued McKean-Vlasov equation.
+The existence and uniqueness of such a process are established in Proposition~\ref{prop:exists}.
 Proposition~\ref{prop:mck_vlasov} shows that the process $X_n(t)$ converges to a deterministic curve on the space of graphons, $\Graphons$ (see Section~\ref{sec:background}).
 We also refer the reader to see Section~\ref{sec: Linear regression} for details of our example.